KumarP-India/OS/Management_files_for_Creator_s_/README.md

 Welcome to this folder's Readme file.
 All of the files related to the _scedule_ & _development phases_ and about development like How does a thing works etc.

+## Development Process

+Right now we are following [this article](https://www.wikihow.com/Make-a-Computer-Operating-System) from [WikiHow](https://www.wikihow.com/).
+Upon completion we will create futher steps.

 ## Reference guide for files